PartnershipOnAI/safelife/README.md

-# RL Safety Benchmarks: SafetyNet
+# RL Safety Benchmarks: SafeLife

-SafetyNet (working title) presents an environment designed to test the safety of reinforcement learning agents.
+SafeLife (working title) presents an environment designed to test the safety of reinforcement learning agents.
 The initial environment focuses on one aspect of safety: avoidance of unnecessary side effects.

+*Note: this is a work in progress!
+Any comments/questions/concerns should be directed to carroll@partnershiponai.org*

 ## Overview of the environment